Fantasy football QB rankings: Love, Stafford among Week 15 must-starts - UPI.com

 MIAMI, Dec.
 14 (UPI) -- Jordan Love and Matthew Stafford are among my four must-start fantasy football quarterbacks for Week 15.

 If you need more options for your roster, check out my top add/drops article.
-My Week 15 rankings for running backs and wide receivers also are available.
+My Week 15 rankings for running backs and wide receivers also are available and will be updated throughout the week.

 Lamar Jackson leads my Top 20 quarterback rankings, which are listed below.
 Jalen Hurts, Josh Allen, Dak Prescott and Love are my other Top 5 options.